 Organic vs. synthetic options

-Avoid using fresh manure to keep pests away.
+Avoid using fresh manure to deter pests.

 Mulching and Weed Control